 Creating an onboarding SOP for improved employee engagement

 Very few businesses get hiring right when they first start doing it.
 Recruiting well is a skill.
-Creating an SOP for your recruitment and onboarding will ensure a fair and equitable hiring process, attract the best talent, and retain great employees.
+Developing an SOP for recruitment and onboarding will ensure a fair and equitable hiring process, attract the best talent, and retain great employees.

 Remember the critical steps to follow in creating an onboarding SOP:

-- Make a list of the roles you need to fill and break each one down into the main tasks and the tools required to complete them.
+- Please list the roles you need to fill and break each down into the main tasks and the tools required to complete them.

 - Standardize your job description format to ensure you include all vital information, and decide strategically where to advertise.